Crime in Harlem: Services

 There are six subcommittees dealing with the key issues in greater Harlem.
 These are "crime and police, health and hospitals, housing and recreation, education, discrimination in employment, and discrimination in relief."
 Harlem is patrolled by five precincts of the New York City Police Department.
 Manhattanville and Hamilton Heights are covered by the 30th Precinct. while East Harlem South is patrolled by the 25th Precinct.
 Central Harlem North is covered by the 28th Precinct while Central Harlem South is patrolled by the 32nd Precinct.
 East Harlem North is covered by the 23rd Precinct while East Harlem South is patrolled by the 25th Precinct.

 The Harlem Community Justice Center identifies problems and seeks solutions for a variety of crimes and disputes in East and Central Harlem.
 The multi-jurisdictional civil and family court offers programs in conflict resolution, financial support, at-risk youth, and re-entry for ex-offenders.
 Its goal is to work together with a community in order to facilitate neighborhood renewal.

-Y.U.N.G Harlem is a non-profit organization which advocates for the area's youth while also providing leadership resources.
+Y.U.N.G Harlem is a non-profit organization that advocates for the area's youth while also providing leadership resources.
 The organization's leaders were honored at Black Entertainment Television's 3rd annual "Black Girls Rock" awards.

 In music

 Like the Bronx, Harlem and its gangsters have a strong link to hip hop, rap, and R&B culture in the United States, and many successful rappers in the music industry came from gangs in Harlem.
-Gangster rap, which has its origins in the late 1980s, often has lyrics that are "misogynistic or that glamorize violence", glamorizing guns, drugs and vulnerable women in Harlem and New York City.
-In 2022 drill music, a subgenre of rap music flourishing in New York City, was blamed by Mayor Eric Adams for glorifying and even contributing to increased violence in communities like Harlem.
+Gangsta rap, which has its origins in the late 1980s, often has lyrics that are "misogynistic or that glamorize violence", glamorizing guns, drugs and vulnerable women in Harlem and New York City.
+In 2022, drill music, a subgenre of rap music flourishing in New York City, was blamed by Mayor Eric Adams for glorifying and even contributing to increased violence in communities like Harlem.